Illuminated Mem Bookmark by Jean-Jacques LEVI Gimi OPPENHEIMER Moses OPPENHEIMER

 Gimi WEINGARTNER Gimmi OPPENHEIMER nee WEINGAERTNER's Green Card.
 Gimmi OPPENHEIMER.
 Gimmi OPPENHEIMER and Manny SCHMIDT (6 years old) at Gimmi's 70th and Manfred's 6th birthday (1936).
 After her husband's death, Gimi continued to live in Hemsbach until 1937 when she joined Amanda and Gustav in Frankfurt and immigrated with her to the US in 1938.

 Obituary in German for GIMI OPPENHEIMER nee WEINGAERTNER.
 Gimmi OPPENHEIMER Anne OPPENHEIMER, Gimmi OPPENHEIMER, and Betty SCHMIDT at 5436 Ellis.
 Gimmi OPPENHEIMER.
-Gimi was buried at the Chevra Kadisha Section of the Oakridge Cemetery, Hillside, Illinois as were Gustav and Amanda OPPENHEIMER, Carl and Jeannette OPPENHEIMER, and Max and Betty SCHMIDT, and Kätchen SPIELMAN who came along to the US when Carl OPPENHEIMER emigrated to Chicago in 1938.
+Gimi was buried at the Chevra Kadisha Section of the Oakridge Jewish Cemetery, Hillside, Illinois as were Gustav and Amanda OPPENHEIMER, Carl and Jeannette OPPENHEIMER, and Max and Betty SCHMIDT, and Kätchen SPIELMAN who came along to the US when Carl OPPENHEIMER emigrated to Chicago in 1938.

 OPPENHEIMER family photo Picture taken June 24, 1946 - Grandma Gimi's 80th Birthday.
 Rear: Carl & Jeanette OPPENHEIMER, Jack & Mabel OPPENHEIMER, Gustav & Amanda OPPENHEIMER.
 Front: Max & Betty SCHMIDT, Grandma Gimi OPPENHEIMER, Rebecka & Herman STERN.
 At the time, Gimi lived with Betty and Max in Hyde Park on the South Side of Chicago